saishmirajkar/Food-Ordering-Application---UI-UX-Project/README.md

 - **Prototyping:** Figma Prototype - Our detailed prototypes offered a realistic preview of the app's functionality and user flow.

-- **Front-end Development (if applicable):** HTML, CSS, JavaScript - In the development phase, we leveraged these technologies to bring the UI/UX designs to life.
+- **Front-end Development :** HTML, CSS, JavaScript - In the development phase, we leveraged these technologies to bring the UI/UX designs to life.

 ## Figma Design Link